 Professor: Luca Bossi, Ph.D.

 Office: 547-McNeil Building.

 E-mail: boluca@upenn.edu (best way to contact).
-Please make sure to include always your full name in your email messages.

 I check my email regularly during working hours.
 However, if your email implies a very long answer, please come and see me during office hours.
 I am typically also available in the classroom right before/after the lectures.

-Phone: 215-898-7779 Office hours: Monday 1:30-2:30pm and Wednesday 2:30-3:30pm, or by appointment.
+Phone: 215-898-7779 Office hours: TBA, or by appointment.

-Course information Meeting time/place: Monday and Wednesday 10-11am (if you are enrolled in Econ 002-001) or 11- 12pm (if you are in Econ 002-002), in COHN G17.
+Course information Meeting time/place: Monday and Wednesday 12-1pm (if you are enrolled in Econ 002-001) or 1-2pm (if you are in Econ 002-002), in STIT B21.
 You must also attend the recitation for which you are enrolled in on Thursday/Friday.
-Course website(s): 1) Login in Canvas system at www.library.upenn.edu/courseware Signup to MyEconLab (from within Canvas), a companion website to complete the online assignments and access the online copy of the textbook.
-You MUST sign up using your Penn email address.
+Course website(s): Login in Canvas system at www.library.upenn.edu/courseware Signup to Mindtap/Cengage (from within Canvas), a companion website to complete the online assignments and access the online copy of the textbook.
+You MUST sign up using your Penn student ID.
 Failure to do so, will lead to a loss of 1 point from your overall score.
 More details and "how to signup" are available in a separate document posted on Canvas.
 Optional: you can follow me on Twitter @Econ2Penn if you would like.
-You can also network with me on Linkedin.
-Prerequisites: The official prerequisite for this course is Econ 001.
-There are no exceptions to this Departmental requirement.
+Broroquisitos You can also network with me on Linkedin.
+The official prerequisite for this course is Econ 001.
+There are no exceptions to Prerequisites: this Departmental requirement.